-As shipped these are odorless, solid rods that are nonflammable, non-explosive, non-reactive and non -hazardous and may be copper coated.
+As shipped these are odorless, coated rods that are nonflammable, non-explosive, non-reactive and non -hazardous.
 Welding arcs and sparks can ignite combustibles or flammable materials Read and understand the manufacturer's instructions and precautionary label on this product and your employer's safety practices.
 Read and understand: American National Standard ANSI Z49.1 Safety in Welding, Cutting and Allied Processes, published by the AMERICAN WELDING SOCIETY, 550 N.W.
 LeJeune Road, Miami, Florida 33126; OSHA Safety and Health Standards are published by the U.S. Government Printing Office, 732 North Capitol Street NW, Washington, DC 20401.
-Also National Fire Protection Association NFPA 51B, Standard for Fire Prevention During Welding, Cutting and other Hot Work
+Also, National Fire Protection Association NFPA 51B, Standard for Fire Prevention During Welding, Cutting and other Hot Work

 Suitable (and unsuitable) extinguishing media: As shipped these items will not burn however in the event use media recommended for the burning materials and fire situation and surroundings.
 No unsuitable media known at this time.
+Do not use water or halogenated on molten metals.